MarroquinDillan/Coursera_R/README.md

 This is a repository of my Google Data Analytics Professional Certificate course and the practice work I have worked on.
 If you feel interested in the realm of data analytics, or if you are simply curious on what this course entails, please have a look!

-The following is taken from the [Coursera Google Data Analytics Professional Certificate overview page](url):
+The following is taken from the [Coursera Google Data Analytics Professional Certificate overview page]([url](https://www.coursera.org/professional-certificates/google-data-analytics))

 What I learned:
 - Gain an immersive understanding of the practices and processes used by a junior or associate data analyst in their day-to-day job